 If the Club are unable to contact an authorised adult to collect the child or adult at risk and they have not been collected with 1 hour of the Peterborough United activity finishing the senior member of staff onsite will contact one of the safeguarding team.
 The Safeguarding member if it is not already the Head of Club Safeguarding will make contact to notify them for advice and guidance.
 A member of the safeguarding team if not already on site will attend site and will be instructed to contact social services.
+Two members of staff will not already on site will attend site and will be instructed to contact social services.
 Two members of staff will then accompany the child or adult at risk there.
 Social service will then take over from the Football Club.
 Under no circumstances will staff go looking for the authorised adult or take the child home.
 A full report of the incident will be written up and issued Safeguarding Team.